BMD - airborne combat vehicles. BMD - airborne combat vehicles Service in the troops and combat use

 Mobility:

-In 1978, the variant of the airborne combat vehicle under the designation BMD-1P with increased firepower when firing at armored targets.
-The re-equipment of the linear ones was carried out due to the withdrawal of the Malyutka ATGM and the installation of a complex instead 9K113 "Competition" (9K111 "Bassoon") with semi-automatic guidance, increased armor penetration and an extended range of combat use distances.
+In 1978, a variant of the airborne combat vehicle was adopted into service with the Soviet Airborne Forces under the designation BMD-1P with increased firepower when firing at armored targets.
+The re-equipment of the linear ones was carried out by removing the Malyutka ATGM and installing the complex instead 9K113 "Competition" (9K111 "Bassoon") with semi-automatic guidance, increased armor penetration and an expanded range of combat ranges.
 Machine development BMD-1P was carried out in the same VgTZ design bureau by analogy with the modification of an infantry fighting vehicle.
-Production BMD-1P was carried out from 1979 to 1986 - more than 1000 units were produced, and the commander's version BMD-1PK- was produced until 1987 (220 cars were produced).
-In addition, during the overhaul, all previously produced and BMD-1K.
-Thus, all airborne combat vehicles that remained in service in Russia and the CIS countries after 1990 were modifications BMD-1P.
+Production BMD-1P carried out from 1979 to 1986 - more than 1000 units were produced, and the commander version BMD-1PK– produced until 1987 (220 cars produced).
+In addition, all previously produced and BMD-1K.
+Thus, all remaining in service in Russia and the CIS countries after 1990 combat vehicles there were modifications to the landing force BMD-1P.

-When re-equipping the base launch bracket for 9M14M "Baby" missiles on the gun mask was dismantled, and a special pin was installed on the roof of the tower, on which a rotary launcher was put on 9P135M(1) complex "Competition" ("Bassoon").
-The shooter could fire missiles, leaning out of the hatch of the tower.
-The ATGM ammunition load has been reduced to three pieces (two 9M113 and one 9M111), which are placed inside the hull in regular launch containers instead of the old 9M14M stowage.
-The launcher with a sight in the stowed position also fits inside the hull, in addition, there is a tripod that turns the anti-tank system into a portable version that allows firing from the ground.
-The 9K113 complex was intended to destroy tanks and other mobile armored objects moving at speeds up to 60 km / h, fixed targets - firing points, as well as hovering enemy helicopters, subject to their optical visibility at ranges up to 4000 m.
+When re-equipping the base ones, the launch bracket for the 9M14M “Malyutka” missiles on the gun mantlet was dismantled, and a special pin was installed on the roof of the turret, onto which a rotating launcher was placed 9P135M(1) complex "Competition" ("Bassoon").
+The shooter could fire missiles by leaning out of the tower hatch.
+The ATGM ammunition load was reduced to three pieces (two 9M113 and one 9M111), which are stowed inside the hull in standard launch containers instead of the old 9M14M stowage.
+Launcher with a sight at stowed position also fits inside the body; in addition, there is a tripod that turns the ATGM into a portable version, allowing firing from the ground.
+The 9K113 complex was intended to destroy tanks and other mobile armored objects moving at speeds of up to 60 km/h, stationary targets - firing points, as well as hovering enemy helicopters, subject to their optical visibility at ranges of up to 4000 m.

-16 shots were introduced into the ammunition load of the 2A28 gun OG-15V with frag grenades.
-In mechanized laying, they are evenly spaced - after three shots of PG-15V - two OG-15V.
-Improved observation devices and an improved 1PN22M2 sight, new rollers were also installed on the machine, the engine and transmission underwent some modifications.
-In addition, a GPK-59 gyroscopic semi-compass, a calorific heater and a fan of the middle compartment were installed.
+The ammunition load of the 2A28 gun included 16 rounds OG-15V With fragmentation grenades.
+In mechanized laying, they are located evenly - after three PG-15V shots - two OG-15V.
+The vehicle was also equipped with improved surveillance devices and an improved 1PN22M2 sight, new rollers, and the engine and transmission underwent some modifications.
+In addition, a gyroscopic semi-compass GPK-59, a calorific heater and a middle compartment fan were installed.
 Combat weight BMD-1P increased to 7.6 tons.

-On the base BMD-1P a command vehicle was also produced BMD-1PK, which differed from BMD-1K only the composition of the weapons, which included the new anti-tank systems.
-It had a second R-123M radio station, a second R-124 intercom, an R-105M remote VHF radio station, an AB-0.5-P / 30 gasoline-electric unit and two removable tables for the commander and radio operator in the troop compartment.
-In the working position, the charging unit was attached outside the case.
-To improve the working conditions of the commander, the left course machine gun mount was removed from the vehicle, and the ammunition load for 7.62-mm PKT machine guns was reduced to 3,000 rounds.
+On the base BMD-1P a command vehicle was also produced BMD-1PK, which was different from BMD-1K only by the composition of the weapons that included new ATGM.
+It had a second R-123M radio station, a second R-124 intercom, an R-105M remote VHF radio, an AB-0.5-P/30 gas-electric unit and two removable tables for the commander and radio operator in the troop compartment.
+In the working position, the charging unit was attached to the outside of the housing.
+To improve the commander's working conditions, the left forward machine gun mount was removed from the vehicle, and the ammunition load for the 7.62 mm PKT machine guns was reduced to 3,000 rounds.

 MAIN CHARACTERISTICS